Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 The Kremlin had earlier said the interests of Russia and North Korea were important to them, "and not warnings from Washington".

 The meeting marked Mr Kim's first trip abroad since 2019.
-The last time he travelled outside of North Korea was also to meet Mr Putin after the collapse of North Korea's nuclear disarmament talks with then US President Donald Trump.
+The last time he travelled outside North Korea was also to meet Mr Putin after the collapse of North Korea's nuclear disarmament talks with then US president Donald Trump.

 Many had expected him to head to Vladivostok where Mr Putin was attending an economic forum, but instead the train chugged northwards to Vostochny.
-On Wednesday morning, as Mr Kim neared his destination, North Korea fired two short-range missiles into the sea.
+On Wednesday morning, as Mr Kim neared his destination, North Korea fired two short-range missiles into the sea off its east coast, the latest in a series of banned weapons tests.

 Mr Kim and Mr Putin's meeting follows a Russian delegation's visit to North Korea in July, where Mr Kim showed off Pyongyang's missiles, including the Hwasong intercontinental ballistic missile, to defence minister Sergei Shoigu.